 - All pages of the project narrative must use one-inch margins and be numbered according to the prescribed numbering convention.
 (See "Table of Contents" section) - The project statement that appears on the cover sheet must not exceed 100 words. - The abstract must not exceed one page. - Narrative must use line spacing of at least 1.5, and a type size of 12-point font.
-Charts may use single spacing and a type size of 10-point font.
+Charts may use single spacing and a type size of 10-point font. - The prescribed cover sheet must be the first page of the proposal. - The original cover sheet may be signed in blue ink and scanned or signed electronically.

-- The prescribed cover sheet must be the first page of the proposal. - The original cover sheet must be signed.
-Copies of the cover sheet must not be color photocopied. - Application package excluding proposal cover sheet, proposal strand, table of contents, budget narrative, itemized budget form, signed assurances and appendices must not exceed 20 pages. - All tables and charts must follow prescribed formats.
+- Application package excluding proposal cover sheet, proposal strand, table of contents, budget narrative, itemized budget form, signed assurances and appendices must not exceed 20 pages. - All tables and charts must follow prescribed formats.